mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
-Keyboard firmware is the software running on the microcontrollers, responsible for scanning the matrix state and reporting which keys are being pressed to the OS.
+Keyboard firmware is the software running on the microcontrollers, responsible for scanning the matrix state and reporting which keys are being pressed to the Operating System.
 Sounds pretty straightforward right?
 Wrong.

 In the keyboard enthusiast space we have mainly two projects for this:
 - QMK: Quantum Mechanical Keyboard firmware.
-Which is a mature project with a lively ecosystem of sub-projects.
+Which is a mature project and the de-facto standard for custom keyboards, with a lively ecosystem of sub-projects.
 - ZMK: Zephyr Mechanical Keyboard firmware.
-Which is relatively new but can support bluetooth.
+Which is relatively new but already fairly mature (and my personal favourite).
+It's killer feature is the bluetootk support which QMK doesn't offer due to licensing issues.

-There are others (KMK, TMK) with their own merits but I'll discuss this right now.
+There are others (KMK, TMK) with their own merits but I'll not discuss them right now.
 -->

 ---